learn-co-curriculum/dsc-m1tf/README.md

 The intermediate steps.

 7. You can download the full [Anaconda](https://docs.anaconda.com/anaconda/install/mac-os/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-Since using Miniconda gives us more control, we'll download the latter.
+Since using Miniconda gives you more control, you will download the latter.
 For Miniconda, there are a number of options for macOS, make sure to download the correct package.
 N.B.
 If you download the intel package, Python will still work via Rosetta emulating the intel chip, but TensorFlow will still not work since you'll be missing `tensorflow-deps`.
 Ergo, downloand this correct M1 package:

 > **Miniconda3 macOS Apple M1 ARM 64-bit pkg**

-8. The file will be called **Miniconda3-LATEST-MacOSX-arm64.pgk**, where we know we dowloaded the correct one since we see "arm" in the name of the package.
+8. The file will be called **Miniconda3-LATEST-MacOSX-arm64.pgk**, where you know you dowloaded the correct one since you see "arm" in the name of the package.
 So run the installer.
 *   At times, Miniconda changes the "verbiage" of the names of the packages, but they should be easily identifiable.
 *   When running the install, make sure to change the location of the disk
 *   Change to **Install for me only**